Olaparib (Oral route)

 - For advanced ovarian cancer:

-- Adults 400 milligrams (mg) (eight 50 mg capsules) two times a day.
+- Adults—400 milligrams (mg) (eight 50 mg capsules) 2 times a day.
+Each dose should be taken 12 hours apart.
 Your doctor may adjust your dose as needed.

 - For advanced ovarian cancer: